-Thinking back now, I didn't really know her.
-I knew the little things: that she was good at algebra, that she liked yellow, that she always wore this necklace with a ring on it.
-I didn't know what her goals in life were, what she wanted her future to be like.
+Thinking back now, I didn’t really know her.
+I knew the little things: that she was good at algebra, that she liked yellow, that she always wore a necklace with a ring on it.
+I didn’t know what her goals in life were, what she wanted her future to be like.
 I never cared enough to ask.
-Even still, I would bet my entire life that even after forty-three years, she still would have had that grin.
-Maybe there would have been lines around her eyes and mouth, grey streaks in her hair.
+Even still, I would bet my entire life that even after 43 years, she still would have had that grin.
+Maybe there would have been lines around her eyes and mouth, gray streaks in her hair.
 Maybe her voice would sound a bit raspier.
 But I could guarantee that she still would have been smiling.

 It’s unfortunate that the good die young.
-But perhaps it’s so the bad can learn from them--take their message and send it out into the world.
+But perhaps it’s so the bad can learn from them, take their message and send it out into the world.
 A martyr, after all, must stand for something.

 I sat back.
-How odd it is, that someone was put here on this earth with so, much light and joy and compassion, someone who held such a presence in the room, was meant to have all that stripped away.
+How odd it is, that someone was put here on this earth with so much light and joy and compassion, someone who held such a presence in the room, was meant to have all that stripped away.
 She didn’t deserve that.